silnrsi/wstr/src/content/docs/topics/writingsystems/lang_tag.md

 ---
 title: Language Tagging
-description: Definition and use of langauge tags
+description: Definition and use of language tags
 sidebar:
     order: 1410
 lastUpdated: 2025-03-24